Donate

 Terrah is a Bordoh clan member and a Traditional Owner of the Ngorlkwarre estate within the Warddeken Indigenous Protected Area.
 Terrah has been a Warddeken ranger since 2007 and is currently a senior ranger at the Manmoyi ranger base.
 He is deeply passionate about building Warddeken into a strong company that can assist bininj to continue living and learning on their homelands.
 Terrah has been a Director of Warddeken Land Management Limited since its inception and is currently a member of the Arnhem Land Fire Abatement (NT) Ltd Board of Directors.
 When not working as a ranger, Terrah is also a talented musician with an impressive career spent performing both solo and with the band Nabarlek.

 Conrad is a Traditional Owner of Kunjekbin Country of the Nyirridja clan within the Warddeken Indigenous Protected Area.
-He is a senior caretaker for the Mamadawerre outstation and an integral part of Warddeken Land Management Limited.
-Conrad has been an active member of the Nawarddeken Academy, Warddeken Land Management and Arnhem Land Fire Abatement boards and represented Warddeken at the 2018 Banksia Indigenous Awards in Melbourne.
+He is a senior caretaker for the Mamadawerre outstation.
+He is also the Chair of the Nawarddeken Academy and a Director of both Warddeken Land Management and Arnhem Land Fire Abatement (NT).
+In all of his roles he is passionate about passing on his depth of traditional knowledge to the next generation.
+Conrad represented Warddeken at the 2018 Banksia Indigenous Awards in Melbourne.
 Conrad holds a depth of Traditional Knowledge and plays a key role in passing traditional practices and language to younger generations of bininj.

 Annette is a Traditional Owner of Bigedi and belongs to the Marananggu clan in the Mimal region.
 Annette has served on the Mimal Land Management Board since 2017.
 She is a highly respected Elder who has worked tirelessly to conserve language and culture.
 Annette spent her working life as an educator and was the Deputy Principal of Gulin Gulin (Bulman) School until her retirement.